 The Committee for the Advancement of Men in Equine Literature

 It was time for the monthly meeting of the Committee for the Advancement of Men in Equine Literature.
-From the very dawn of the pony book, it had worked tirelessly to ensure the proper representation of men and boys in equine literature for the young.
-Today was no different.
+From the very dawn of the pony book, it had worked tirelessly with authors young and old to ensure the proper representation of men and boys in equine literature for the young.
+Its work, it must be said, remained an uphill struggle.

-Major Holbrooke shifted uncomfortably.
-The old committee room chairs had been very conducive to a short nap when the wordier committee members had got into their stride.
-There was no danger at all of falling asleep on the new chairs one of the more radical young committee members had insisted on importing.
-He sighed.
+Major Holbrooke, the chair of the committee, shifted uncomfortably.
 Life had never been particularly peaceful when he was involved with the Barsetshire Pony Club, but at least it had not involved committees in Chatton.
 Or uncomfortable chairs.
 Or Captain Cholly-Sawcutt.
 He sighed, grateful that at least thus far, no author had yet succeeded in shoehorning the two of them into the same story.
+He couldn’t quite see Ruby Ferguson and Josephine Pullein-Thompson working together, let alone Jill Crewe in his Pony Club.
+How she and Evelyn Radcliffe would get on he shuddered to think.

 Captain Cholly-Sawcutt drew himself up and surveyed the table.
 The more nervous committee members shifted uneasily, aware the captain was in the grip of some strong emotion.